 4. Gently shake the solution until it is clear.

-5. Clean the rubber stopper with a cotton ball dipped in alcohol.
+6. Clean the rubber stopper with a cotton ball dipped in alcohol or an alcohol swab.

 Leave the syringe in the vial and tap the syringe gently to make air bubbles rise.
 Gently push the plunger to force air bubbles out of the syringe.
 Check the syringe to make sure the dosage is correct.
 Leave the needle and syringe in the vial until you are ready to give the dose.

-The site for the injection should be halfway between the hip bone and outer part of the thigh.
+The site for the injection should be halfway between the hip bone and knee on the outer part of the thigh.
 This area is chosen because it is free of large blood vessels and nerves.
 This site can be used for a child of any age.

 Infants and Toddlers – Hold your child firmly between your elbow and body.
-Make sure you have complete control of his leg movements.
+Make sure you have complete control of their leg movements.
+You may also swaddle your child, leaving the injection site exposed.

 Older Children – Explain what you are going to do and why.
-Have your child lie on his side and turn his foot inward to relax the thigh muscles.
+If possible, have your child lie on their side and turn their foot inward to relax the thigh muscles.

-1. Clean the skin at the injection site with an alcohol-moistened cotton ball or tissue.
-Firmly grasp the muscle of the outer thigh.
+1. Clean the skin at the injection site with an alcohol-moistened cotton ball or alcohol swab and let air dry.
+Stretch skin on outer thigh tight.
 Hold the syringe like a pencil.
 Slip the needle in quickly at a 90 degree angle (straight up and down).

 Do not recap the needle.
 Do not touch the needle.
 Do not bend or break off the needle.
 Do not remove the needle from the syringe.

 - Drop the used syringe and needle into a sharps container or a hard plastic or metal container with a screw-on or tightly secured lid.
 An empty plastic bleach bottle or liquid laundry soap container may be used.
 If a coffee can is used, first reinforce the plastic lid with heavy-duty cloth tape.
-Do not use glass or clear plastic containers.
+Do not use glass or clear plastic containers, such as milk cartons.

 - Do not put needles in a container that will be recycled or returned to a store.